 QuickBooks Online allows inventory tracking using the FIFO (First In First Out) method only.
 QuickBooks Desktop offers two options for tracking inventory: the average cost method or the FIFO method (FIFO method available when you purchase the Advanced Inventory add-on module.)

 QuickBooks Desktop has batch invoicing capability.
 This feature allows you to invoice multiple customers at the same time.
 QuickBooks Online does not offer this feature.

 10. Industry-Specific Versions Available

 QuickBooks Desktop offers industry-specific features for businesses that fall into one of the following industries: General Business, Contractor, Manufacturing & Wholesale, Professional Services, Retail & Nonprofit.
 QuickBooks Online does not offer industry-specific features.

 QuickBooks Online (QBO) is a monthly subscription that runs between $15-$50, whereas Desktop is a one-time cost between $299-$1100.
 At first glance, you might think QBO costs more than desktop; but remember that you always have access to the latest features of QBO without upgrading; to access new desktop features you must pay to upgrade your software.

 |Number of Users|

-It is not like QuickBooks Desktop where you make a one time payment in full for the product.
-As you can see from the chart, the 3 plans differ not only in retail cost and # of users but also in the following two key areas:
+QuickBooks Online is not like QuickBooks Desktop where you make a one-time payment in full for the product.
+As you can see from the chart, the 3 plans differ not only in retail cost and number of users but also in the following 2 key areas:

 - Accounts Payable: the ability to enter and pay bills is only available with the Essentials and the Plus subscriptions.
 It is not available with Simple Start.

 - Inventory: tracking and managing inventory is only available in the Plus subscription.
-It is not available in Simple Start or Essentials.
+It is not available for Simple Start or Essentials.